SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### General
   1. Support for unit conversions per simulator
   2. Support for tool calling in the local LLM Runtime
-  3. Option to cancel installation of speech recognition libraries

 #### Simulation Support
   1. Better integration with the weather forecast data of *rFactor 2*